Sous-Chefs-Boneyard/website/README.md

 ## Development

 1. Install Hugo for your platform according to the [instructions](http://gohugo.io/overview/installing/)
-2. Create a feature branch to work on based off of `master`
+2. Create a feature branch to work on based off of `main`
 3. Clone the website code and start the development server.
 This will run a local hugo server that watches for changes to the source files.
 There will be a section in the output showing which port the site is served on (typically `http://localhost:1313`):

     ```bash